Writing Great Dialog (Part 3)

 plotting.
 They’re about people.

-The simple answer is, of course, we want to tell a good story.
+The simple answer is, of course, to tell a good story.
 But let’s dig more deeply.
 What exactly defines a Great American Novel?
 (Or a Great Nigerian Novel, for that matter.)
 As fiction writers, are we attempting to reveal the truth about…what?
 The truth about truth?
 About deceit?
 About pride or prejudice, war or peace?
 About fate or luck?
 About zombies or ghosts, aliens or evil step-mothers?
 About falling in love or coping with death?
 About fitting in or dropping out?
 In a real sense, whatever our genre, or topic, whatever our slam-dunk story line, there’s a deeper importance—one that infiltrates all plots and genres and fictive rationale.
 One that connects author and reader.

 Because, for me, the key isn’t about writing “What Happens.”
 It’s about “What Happens to People.”
 No matter our story, whatever our genre, whatever our goal, we’re ultimately writing about characters who are important to us.
 Who feel real to us.
 But when a writer truly cares about his characters (the good, the bad and the ugly), readers have no choice but to also care deeply for them.
 And one of the most cogent ways to reveal a character?
 Through dialog.
 Through internal monologue.
 A paragraph or two of primo dialog can be worth a chapter or two of banal omniscient narration.